 To gain through understanding of the thermal properties of materials, students are encouraged to explore any online references or textbooks dedicated to this subject.

-In-depth studies on the surface properties of materials can be persued through any avilable references that focus on this specific aspect.
+In-depth studies on the surface properties of materials can be pursued through any avilable references that focus on this specific aspect.

 It is important to note that user manuals are readily accessible for all the equipment employed in this course, ensuring that students have the neccessary guidance for their operation and utilization.